AidaTheShip/mapofconcepts/README.md

 We hope that through mapping out our current systems and ecologies as a whole, we will gain a greater understanding and meaning of the forest that we are currently in.

+## Timeline / Timelog

+### Milestone 1 - First publishable website ready by January 31st 2024
+- Map should include: from fundamental physics up to living organisms, general structure of society

+### Milestone 2 - Add more information by February 14th 2024
+- Improve styling and interactivity for open-source contributions!